SatcherInstitute/prototype/README.md

    terraform apply -var="run_ingestion_image_path=$TF_VAR_run_ingestion_image_path" \
    -var="run_gcs_to_bq_image_path=$TF_VAR_run_gcs_to_bq_image_path
    ```
+   Alternatively, if you aren't familiar with bash or are on Windows, you can run the above `gcloud container images describe` commands manually and copy/paste the output into your tfvars file for the `run_ingestion_image_path` and `run_gcs_to_bq_image_path` variables.
 6. To redeploy, e.g. after making changes to a Cloud Run service, repeat steps 4-5.
 Make sure you run the commands from your base project dir.

+### Terraform deployment notes
-Note: Currently the setup deploys both a cloud funtion and a cloud run instance for each pipeline.
+Currently the setup deploys both a cloud funtion and a cloud run instance for each pipeline.
 These are duplicates of each other.
 Eventually, we will delete the cloud fuctions, but for now you can just comment out the setup for whichever one you don't want to use in `prototype.tf`

-Note: Terraform doesn't diff the contents of the functions/cloud run service, so to redeploy them you can either
+Terraform doesn't automatically diff the contents of the functions/cloud run service, so simply calling `terraform apply` after making code changes won't upload your new changes.
+This is why Steps 4 and 5 are needed above.
+Here are several alternatives:
-1. Call `terraform destroy` every time before `terraform apply`,
-2. Use [`terraform taint`](https://www.terraform.io/docs/commands/taint.html) to mark a resource as requiring redeploy, or
+- Use [`terraform taint`](https://www.terraform.io/docs/commands/taint.html) to mark a resource as requiring redeploy.
+Eg `terraform taint google_cloud_run_service.ingestion_service`
-3. In the case of Cloud Run, use the fully qualified digest as the image path as described in Step 5.
+  - For Cloud Run, you can then set the `run_ingestion_image_path` variable in your tfvars file to `gcr.io/<project-id>/<your-ingestion-image-name>` and `run_gcs_to_bq_image_path` to `gcr.io/<project-id>/<your-gcs-to-bq-image-name>`.
+Then replace Step 5 above with just `terraform apply`.
+Step 4 is still required.
+  - For Cloud Functions, no extra work is needed, just run `terraform taint` and then `terraform apply`
+- For Cloud Functions, call `terraform destroy` every time before `terraform apply`.
+This is slow but a good way to start from a clean slate.
+Note that this doesn't remove old container images so it doesn't help for Cloud Run services.